faker-ruby/faker/CONTRIBUTING.md

 2. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && bundle exec rake`

-3. We are using [Rubocop](https://github.com/bbatsov/rubocop) because we love static code analyzers.
+3. We are using [RuboCop](https://github.com/bbatsov/rubocop) because we love static code analyzers.
-    * Ways to run Rubocop:
+    * Ways to run RuboCop:
         - `bundle exec rubocop`
         - `bundle exec rake` would run the test suite and after that it runs the Ruby static code analyzer.